FrancescAlted/caterva/docs/sphinx/getting_started/overview.rst

 These partition levels allow to access data efficiently with a larger set of data access patterns.
-This is due to obtain the desired slice, instead of reading the data using the chunks, data are obtained using the blocks.
+This is due to obtain the desired slice, instead of reading the data using the chunks, data is obtained using the blocks.

 Blosc
 -----